-Different tuners have their own stance on this kind of scenario - some would rebuild the thing, hoping that the finished piano will play and sound well enough to justify the expense.
-Others would think twice - knowing how brittle these old actions can be, the chances are pretty high that there will be many added hours simply repairing broken parts.
+Different tuners and technicians have their own default position on this kind of scenario - some would rebuild the thing, hoping that the finished piano will play and sound well enough to justify the expense.
+Others would think twice - knowing how brittle these old actions can be.
+The chances are pretty high that there will be many added workshop hours simply repairing broken parts or making good the extremes of prolonged wear and tear.

 In the course of a normal year's tuning, tuners meet with plenty of rebuilt pianos and while there is no doubt these pianos are better for the work having been done, the piano is still an old piano.

 Are there exceptions to the rule?
 Fortunately, yes, but the conditions are hard to meet!
 Firstly, the piano has to be one of the top names.
 Secondly, the piano should not be too old.
 Anything manufactured before 1900, and you are really wasting your money on any work beyond regulating.
-Rebuilding a piano made in the late 1800s, and you are well into the zone of rebuilding purely for sentimental reasons.
+Rebuilding a piano made in the late 1800s, should be done purely for serious sentimental reasons.

 The Piano World